rvsrvs/learn-swift/README.md

 This model is precisely the one used by SwiftUI.
 Display update is a direct side-effect of updating ApplicationState implemented as part of the SwiftUI framework.
 SwiftUI's Views are not mutable for this reason.
 They are generated using a particular value of the Application State to which they are connected by property wrappers of various forms.

-The above ineluctably implies that long-running applications should be organized as collections of functions of the form: (ApplicationState, Event)->(ApplicationState, [Effect<Action>]).
+The above ineluctably implies that long-running applications should be organized as collections of functions of the form:

+     (ApplicationState, Event)->(ApplicationState, [Effect<Action>])

 In functional programming terms, functions with this signature are called reducers.
 Your application should decompose this function into a chain of function invocations mediated by the type system.
+If you are working with a mutable ApplicationState, this signature is

+    (&ApplicationState, Event)->[Effect<Action>]

+The equivalent form of this latter function in OO notation is:

+    applicationState.handle(anEvent)->[Effect<Action>]

-If you are working with a mutable ApplicationState, this signature is (&ApplicationState, Event)->[Effect<Action>].
-The equivalent form of this latter function in OO notation is: applicationState.handle(anEvent)->[Effect<Action>] where the applicationState is mutated by the event handling method call.
+where the applicationState is mutated by the event handling method call.

 The unconstrained creation of side-effects arising from the introduction of mutation by the OOP style is a critical difference between the two approaches.
 This difference explains why you don't want to return Void during your function application.
 Returning Void anywhere in this chain is a clear signal that you have introduced a side-effect that is not being pushed to the edge of the world and it breaks the flow of the function invocation chain, to boot.